SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Method

 \subsubsection{Training Stages of Imitation Policies}

-Overall, our core idea is to learn fundamental skills from simple tasks and progressively transfer them to more complex scenarios involving two agents.
+Our core idea is to learn fundamental skills from simple tasks and progressively transfer them to more complex scenarios involving two agents.
 Throughout this process, we keep the network architecture, hyper-parameters, and reward function unchanged.

 \textbf{Stage I} In the first step of Stage~I, we partition the single-human data into $N$ subsets and train a separate policy on each subset, corresponding to the blue networks in Stage~I of Figure~\ref{fig: pipeline}.
 Subsequently, we perform three operations.
 First, we augment the single-human data by duplicating the original human.
 The duplicate is either placed identically to the original or randomly positioned nearby.
 On this augmented data, we proceed to train a multi-agent policy.
-For the two agents in the scene, we employ two networks with shared weights, initialized with the previously trained single-agent policy.
-A key design is the joint training of this policy using the Multi-Agent Proximal Policy Optimization (MAPPO) algorithm, whose core objective is given by
+For the two agents in the scene (the red and green agents in Figure~\ref{fig: pipeline}), we employ two networks with shared weights, initialized with the previously trained single-agent policy.
+A key design is the joint training of this policy using MAPPO algorithm, whose core objective is given by

-where $\pi_{c}$ is the critic network, $|\text{agent}|$ is the number of agent in a simulated scene $\mathcal{S}$, and $\hat{R}_t$ is the real reward.
+where $V_{\boldsymbol{\phi}}$ is the critic network, $|\text{agent}|$ is the number of agents in a simulated scene $\mathcal{S}$, and $\hat{R}_{t}$ is the real reward, i.e., $R$ in Equation~\ref{eq: reward}.
 This function aims to integrate information from all agents to jointly optimize the value function model, thereby helping the policy learn collaborative skills.
 At last, as illustrated at the bottom of Stage~I in Figure~\ref{fig: pipeline}, both agents are trained simultaneously in a shared environment.
 We disable collisions between agents but enable collisions between each agent and the object.
 This design allows us to directly leverage single-human data to train multi-agent cooperative skills without forgetting the single-agent abilities, and the agents can perceive each other's presence through the object's dynamics.
-Note inter-agent collisions are disabled only during Stage I. Because we initialize multi-agent training using augmented single-person HOI data, the two agents naturally overlap in spatial coordinates.
-During subsequent training and inference, collision detection is enabled.
+Inter-agent collisions are disabled only in Stage I because the duplicated agents may overlap; all collisions are enabled during subsequent training and inference.